 Possession with intent to distribute or deliver is a more serious crime.
 Under the statute, “deliver” or “delivery” means the actual, constructive, or attempted transfer from one person to another of a controlled substance.
 Possessing a controlled substance with the intent to distribute can lead to a will typically result in a felony charge in North Dakota.

 Typically, intent to distribute charges involve an individual found to possess a significant amount of a controlled substance and other indications of intent to distribute, such as scales, packaging materials, paraphernalia, and large amounts of cash.
 As noted above, charges relating to intent to distribute may also carry increased charges for aggravating factors.
 Although the penalties vary depending on the specific factual scenario, if convicted, these crimes carry serious penalties.

 As more and more states modify their criminal drug statutes, these crimes and the associated penalties may continue to change.
-If you have been charged with these or similar crimes and could use the assistance of a criminal defense attorney, contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+If you have been charged with these or similar crimes and could use the assistance of a criminal defense attorney, contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.